benbrastmckie/VSCodium/docs/git.md

 mv save.settings.json settings.json
 ```

-If you make any changes to your config, you can push these up to your repository with:
+If you make any changes to your configuration in the future, you can push these up to your repository with:

 ```
-git add .
+git add settings.json
 git commit -m "commit message of your choice" git push origin master
 ```

-Although it is good to know how to push and pull changes manually, VSCodium will automate all of this for you.
+Although it is good to know how to push and pull changes manually, VSCodium will automate all of this for you as described above in [Option 1](#Option-1:-VSCodium)
-Instead of working in the terminal, you can open the "Explorer" tab in VSCodium on the top left, navigating to the directory containing `settings.json`.
-You may need to turn on hidden files by right-clicking in the menu and selecting "Show Hidden Files".
-VSCodium should automatically detect that this is a tracked directory.
-You can then open the "Source Control" tab on the top left to commit changes, pushing commits up to your repository by clicking 'Sync'.

 ## [Version Control](#Table-of-Contents)